Stuck at home and looking for fun things to do with kids? Check out these easy ideas of creative ways to keep kids entertained indoors.

-These long winter days can be tough for kids and parents.
-It only takes a few days inside for the cabin fever to set in, so getting through cold and rainy weeks with restless kiddos can be a bit of a struggle.
+Long winter days or wet, rainy stretches can be tough on both young kids and parents.
+It only takes a few days of being stuck inside for the cabin fever to set in.
+Getting through cold and rainy weeks with restless kiddos can be a real struggle!

 Free and Creative Indoor Play Ideas

-- Have an indoor picnic, complete with a blanket and basket of lunch goodies or snacks.
+Have an indoor picnic, complete with a blanket and a basket of lunch goodies or snacks.
 Spread out a blanket on the floor and pretend you’re picnicking somewhere warm and sunny.
 Spring will be here soon, right?
 Kids can help pack up the picnic basket with lunch or snacks.

-Create a “workstation” next to your desk or table, complete with envelopes, papers, stamps and an ink pad, crayons, etc., so that they can “work” alongside you.
-This is perfect for us, since I’m a self-employed freelancer staying at home with my daughter.
-I can get some work done, and so can she 😉
+Create a “workstation” next to your desk or table, complete with envelopes, papers, stamps, and an ink pad, crayons, etc., so that they can “work” alongside you.
+This is perfect for my family since I’m a self-employed freelancer staying at home with my son.
+I can get some work done, and so can he 😉

-- Organize toy bins together and put away outgrown toys, either for donation or storage.
-Putting things away doesn’t always go over too well, but organizing seems to work!
+Organize toy bins together and put away outgrown toys, either for donation or storage.
+Putting things away doesn’t always go over too well with little ones, but organizing seems to work!
 This is one of the creative ways to keep kids entertained indoors that’s also productive, making it a win-win for parents.

 Be fashion designers.
-Gather some old scarves and fabric scraps and let them create “outfits”.
+Gather some old scarves and fabric scraps and let the little ones create “outfits”.
 They can also make outfits for their dolls, not just themselves.
 My daughter loves to dress herself up, and it’s a great way to let kids be creative and silly.

-- Play grocery store by setting out toy groceries and small items so that they can collect them in their cart or basket and then come to the “checkout”.
+Go grocery shopping by setting out toy groceries and small items on a table so that they can collect them in their cart or basket and then come to the “checkout”.
 You may also want to pull items out of your pantry and let them “shop” for real groceries.

 Get pretty and play beauty salon, complete with nail polish and hair accessories.
 My daughter loves painting our nails and “styling” my hair with her barrettes.
-We use a washable kid-friendly nail polish, so no worrying about major spills and stains.
+We use washable kid-friendly nail polish, so no worrying about major spills and stains.

-- Have a dance party!
+Have a dance party!
 Clear out an area in the center of the room, turn up the tunes, and let them get some of that pent-up energy out.
 Take turns picking songs.
 Another great idea is to write down different songs and artists on pieces of paper and put them into a hat.
 Then let everyone take a turn pulling a paper out, and then playing that song.

 Play “school” by using preschool workbooks.
 We got a ton of workbooks from the Dollar Tree.
 By turning it into a play activity, it may be easier to get them interested in learning.
 Can’t go shopping?
 No problem!
 Check out these free preschool printables that you can print off and use right away

-So there you have it, some creative ways to keep kids entertained indoors.
-I’m sure some of these are not new to my fellow parents, but hopefully they can help give you an idea of something fun to do or spark a new one.
+So there you have it, some creative ways to keep young kids entertained indoors.
+I’m sure some of these are not new to my fellow parents, but hopefully, they can help give you an idea of something fun to do or spark a new one.

 Do you have some ideas to add to the list?
 Please do share!